zobayer098/awslabproject/Labguide.md

         translate = boto3.client('translate')
         ses = boto3.client('ses')

+            # Get the parameters from the event.
+This function is the entry point for an AWS Lambda function.
+It receives an event (containing input data) and a context (runtime information).
+Extracts relevant parameters from the event: text, target_language, and email

         def lambda_handler(event, context):
-            # Get the parameters from the event
             text = event['text']
             target_language = event['targetLanguage']
             email = event['email']